 - scar formation

-- adhesions, in which tissue binds your pelvic
+- adhesions, in which tissue binds your pelvic organs

 - severe pain during your periods

 gynecological condition.
 You’re not alone if you suffer from this disorder.